kihosk/kiosk-raspberry/README.md

   * **electron**: for some reason Electron starts leaving 1 pixel width and height off.
 If you have any idea how to fix that, please share, thanks.
   * **wifi**: in some case, Raspberry Pi Zero W might let you configure the WiFi properly, but then it'll ask again to configure it.
 If that's the case, unplug the Raspberry, wait a minute, then switch it on again, as I haven't found yet the culprit of this issue.
 However, once BENJA has been setup, the WiFi connection on boot seems to be stable.
+  * **launch**: Kiosk application is launched via javascript.
+For some reasons it couldn't be launched directly from `AppImage` as it appears only as a black screen, might be worth investigating the BENJA create app, maybe some modifications are needed to be done in Kiosk client